saanvin22/USB-hub/README.md

 # USB-hub
 A small personalized USB hub for my devices and cables.
 I created this to gain further experience through a simple hardware project.
 I have been needing one for a while, and it was a good learning experience.

 The case will be attached with the glue tape I already own.
+Parts ordered through LCSC, PCB through JLPPCB

 # PCB design